-The part of the part-time early retirement benefit paid by the unemployment office is a lump sum amount of $\in 13.50$ per day.
+The part of the part-time early retirement benefit paid by the unemployment office is a lump sum amount of $\le 14.32$ per day.
 To this benefit is added a part that is paid by the employer.
-This additional amount is equal to one half of a full-time early retirement benefit minus the unemployment benefits of $\in 13.50$ .
+This additional amount is equal to one half of a full-time early retirement benefit minus the unemployment benefits of $\le 14.32$ .